 - Decil and Ali are both modeled on Yazan Gable of Zeta Gundam, who joined the Titans solely for the chance to kill AEUG supporters.
 Jamitov Hymem, who's using the war to move himself into a position of power over the Earth Federation, and Paptimus Scirocco, who manipulates the conflict so that he can seize control of the Titans from Jamitov, are no better (Yazan ultimately signs on with Scirocco).

-- Anaheim Electronics had done this for quite a bit, from selling weapons to all sides, building a Mobile Suit with nuclear strike capability, concealing documents that could have prevented the One Year War so they could make more weapons.
+- Anaheim Electronics had done this for quite a bit, from selling weapons to all sides, building a Mobile Suit with nuclear strike capability just because they can, concealing documents that could have prevented the One Year War so they could make more weapons.
 And that's just the First Universal Century; in the F91 era, after losing favor to the Federation's in-house think tank SNRI, Anaheim responds by outright stealing SNRI's technote and helping Zeon remnants try to invade Earthnote .

 - The Atreide Company from Noir is in this line of work - with the front of being an International Security Service, they sell complete coup d'etat packages to interested factions in unstable regions, toppling governments in return for resource rights.
 From training the soldiers and providing the weapons, right down to planning the actual takeover, all you need to do is provide a charismatic face for the Revolution!